-225.771 Prohibition on contracting or subcontracting with a firm that is owned or controlled by the government of a country that is a state sponsor of terrorism.
+PGI 225.771 Prohibition on contracting or subcontracting with a firm that is owned or controlled by the government of a country that is a state sponsor of terrorism.

-225.771-3 Notification.
+PGI 225.771-3 Notification.

-Forward any information indicating that a firm, a subsidiary of a firm, or any other firm that owns or controls the firm, may be owned or controlled by the government of a country that is a state sponsor of terrorism, through agency channels, to: Deputy Director, Defense Procurement (Contract Policy and International Contracting, OUSD(AT&L) DPAP/CPIC), 3060 Defense Pentagon, Washington, DC 20301-3060.
+Forward any information indicating that a firm, a subsidiary of a firm, or any other firm that owns or controls the firm, may be owned or controlled by the government of a country that is a state sponsor of terrorism, through agency channels, to DPCAP/CP via email at osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil.

-PGI 225.772 Prohibition on acquisition of commercial satellite services from certain foreign entities.
+PGI 225.772 Prohibition on acquisition of certain foreign commercial satellite services.

-(1) Forward any information required in accordance with $\underline{225.772-3}$ or requests for an exception to:
+- (1) Forward any information required in accordance with 225.772-3 or requests for an exception to DPCAP/CP via email at osd.pentagon.ousd-a-s.mbx.asda-dp-c-contractpolicy@mail.mil. - (2) Consult with DPCAP/CP, as required in accordance with 225.772-3(c)(2), via email at osd.pentagon.ousd-as.mbx.asda-dp-c-contractpolicy@mail.mil.

-Director, Defense Pricing and Contracting

-(2) Consult with OUSD(A&S) DPC/CP, as required in accordance with $\underline{225.772-3}$ (c)(2), by telephone at 703-697-0895 or 703-695-8569.